galcyurio/android-range-seek-bar/README.md

 	}
 ```

- Using the latest work-in-progress snapshot also requires including the snapshot repository as a depencency:
+ Using the latest work-in-progress snapshot also requires including the snapshot repository as a dependency:

  ```groovy
 apply plugin: 'com.android.application'